 If you have heavy vehicles, big trucks, machinery or a big RV, consider a driveway that can handle industrial traffic.
 Built with permeable PRO PLUS pavers from TRUEGRID, this driveway is capable of supporting the heaviest of loads with ease.
 Thanks to the TRUEGRID permeable paving system, water won’t pool in the driveway or wash away loose gravel.

 Stormwater and other types of liquid will simply pass right through into the soil below.
-This type of driveway is great for those who are a fan of the industrial look, and it goes great with contemporary siding colors as well as urban landscapes.
+This type of driveway is great for those who are a fan of the industrial look, and it goes great with contemporary siding and trim colors as well as urban landscapes.

 2. A Ribbon Driveway for Design Aesthetics